 On August 2005, he quit MOF and ran for the general election from Liberal Democratic Party, after he served as Policy Section Chief of the Employment Measures for the Elderly and Persons with Disabilities Department for the Ministry of Health, Labour and Welfare.

-Since September 2005, He served as the Member of the House of Representatives.
-He was appointed to the Ranking Member of the Committee on Foreign Affairs, the Committee on Rules and Administration and the Member of the Commitee on Financial Affairs.
+He was also appointed to the Ranking Member of the Committee on Foreign Affairs, the Committee on Rules and Administration and the Member of the Committee on Financial Affairs.
 He also had several posts in the party including the Deputy Director-General of International Bureau.

 Keisuke is known as principal member of the Working Team on North Korean issues, Structural Reform of Budget (Road Construction) and Corporate Tax Reform.
 He belongs to Former Prime Minister Aso's group.